vaidikcode/myDsa/readme.md

 **[Creating a Linked List From an array]()**

-The logic behing is to
+The logic behind is to

-         1. CREATE OR ASSIGN HEAD SEPERATELY
+         1. CREATE OR ASSIGN HEAD SEPARATELY

          2. FOR LOOP FROM INDEX